flachs/queued/README.md

 ### Listing the Queue
 The current list of jobs that are not yet complete can be queried.
-Generally, a user is limited to viewing the list of thier own jobs and is not given access to the jobs of other users.
+Generally, a users other than root are limited to viewing the list of thier own jobs and are not shown jobs queued by other users.

 ```
 % q -l